 About the Photography "Style" On This Photo Tour.
-On this trip - as on our other photo tours - this is a "photography in true wilderness" experience.
+On this trip - as on my other photo tours - this is a "photography in true wilderness"

+experience.
 This means we will spend the bulk of our time in isolated and remote wilderness and away from other humans (and other photographers).
 We'll largely have to "track down" our subject matter without the help of other outfitters, spotters or real-time online apps listing recent sightings (i.e., there is no "network of sightings" for us to plug into!).
 Additionally we'll have no "set-up" situations where we can set up in a specific location ahead of time and with the knowledge that a certain species will predictably appear and pose for us!
 The advantage of our "photography in true wilderness" approach is that it produces a far more unique and personalized experience and it can often lead to more original and compelling photos.
 A possible downside is that it means we don't know the specifics of the shooting conditions ahead of time and thus may put more onus on the photographer to make snap technical and creative decisions in a field setting.
 This means it may challenge (and encourage you to expand) your photographic skills more than other photo tours do!

 Our Wildife Subject Matter: While this is a photography-in-true-wilderness trip, we are definitely headed into a very target-rich environment!
-Here's a quick run down of both our "most likely" wildlife subjects and our "less likely but possible" wildlife subjects: